makrai/notes/bergman18-KR-Practionary-Peirce-Springer.md

 ## 16.2 semantic parsing 349

-* a lexical theory needs to handle word senses, sentences and semantics, cross-language meanings, common-sense reasoning, and learning algorithms.
-  We can map the compositional and semantic aspects of our language to the categorial perspectives of Peirce’s logic and semiosis, and then convert those formalisms to distributions over broad examples provided by KBpedia’s knowledge.
+* a lexical theory needs to handle word senses, sentences and semantics, cross-language meanings, common-sense reasoning, and learning algorithms We can map the compositional and semantic aspects of our language to the categorial perspectives of Peirce’s logic and semiosis, and then convert those formalisms to distributions over broad examples provided by KBpedia’s knowledge

 ### A Taxonomy of Grammars 350